adalava/coppeliasim_bridge/README.md

 # CoppeliaSim ROS2 Bridge

-This package automatically scans CoppeliaSim looking for sensors and exposes them on ROS.
+This package automatically scans CoppeliaSim looking for sensors and exposes them; on ROS.

 WARNING: this is an experimental package

 ## Supported sensors

+- Force Sensor
-- forcesensor
+- Proximity Sensor

 ## Compile